arbor-sim/arbor/doc/concepts/interconnectivity.rst

     # extend the recipe to more connections
     rec.add_connections()
-    #  use updated recipe to build a new connection table
+    #  use the updated recipe to build a new connection table
     sim.update(rec)

     # run simulation for 0.25ms with the extended connectivity